Meet the Faculty

 TEACHING PHILOSOPHY: Aeriana hopes that she can help dancers build a connection not only with themselves, but also with their movements, their music, and the space around them when dancing.
 She wants dancers to be able to express themselves however they want or need to and put whatever they are feeling into their movement without being afraid.
 She also hopes to continue to foster a safe and close-knit environment for dancers to allow them to express themselves more freely.

 OTHER CAREER: Aeriana graduated from the University of Pittsburgh with a BA in Theater Arts and a Minor in Africana Studies.
-She is currently pursuing a career as an actress while still giving her teachings and support to Ideal Dance, and also helps Ms. Kait with her business K8 Do It, Handygal Services.
+She is currently pursuing a career as an actress while still giving her teachings and support to Ideal Dance.

 We're thrilled to have Miss Aeriana teaching tap, jazz, contemporary, and hip hop during the 2025-2026 academic year.